sirMerr/butlerbot/README.md

 _butlerbot_ is intended to log tasks and create time sheets for users and group projects automatically each day, as well as basic bot commands.
 Inspired by a few slackbots, including NikaBot.
 The Slack version uses BotKit and the discord version uses discord.js.

 ## Integration
-This butlerbot is not yet available for use, as he is still being trained to be the best butler for your household.
+This butlerbot is not yet available for public use, as he is still being trained to be the best butler for your household.

 ## Useful Commands (not all available)